top of page

 Shared Lines: Pūtahitanga in Te Ngākau Civic Square, images and weaving from Awakening the Taniwha - Maker Space at 106 Courtenay Place

-A 72-metre banner has been installed in Te Ngākau Civic Square can be view any hour of the day - flowing long like an awa across the outside of vacant civic buildings - the work of 60 artists from around the nation in response to the isolation experienced during Covid lockdown.
+A 72-metre banner was installed in Te Ngākau Civic Square and could be seen any hour of the day - flowing long like an awa across the outside of vacant civic buildings - the work of 60 artists from around the nation was made in response to the isolation experienced during Covid lockdown.
 This work was first shown in Cathedral Square Christchurch.

 Pūtahitanga (a word that can be translated to mean a joining place) draws on the surrealist tradition of ‘exquisite corpse’ where each artist contributes an element as part of a collaborative whole.